Law Offices of

 Insurance policies are often lengthy and complicated.
 Most people never read them.
 But under California law, every insured is treated as if they read the policy cover to cover, even if they never put a hand on it.
 There is a great expression which could easily apply to policies: “We know what it says but what does it mean?”
 The insurance company certainly knows what it says; at Dorfman and Sitzberger we know both what it says and what it means.
 We speak insurance.
 And, we are happy to inform insurance companies how their own policies actually operate.

 It is also the case that the insurance industry is highly regulated; by statutes, by regulations, and by case law.
 Even though you will never find it written in your policy, the insurance companies in California have an obligation of good faith and fair dealing in the handling of claims.
 This obligation requires insurers to conduct a full, thorough, and fair investigation of your claim, and to look for ways to pay your claim, not look for excuses to deny it.
-Dorfman and Sitzberger reminds insurers just what these obligations are, and the consequences of their failing to fulfill them.
+Dorfman and Sitzberger reminds insurers just what these obligations are, and the consequences of their failure to fulfill them.

 And, there can come a time when push comes to shove, when insurance controversies must be resolved through appraisal, arbitration, or litigation.
 The insurance company has many financial resources it can call upon in those situations.